 Rent Affordability Calculator UK

 Are you wondering much should you spend on rent?
 It's an important question.
-While it's very much a personal decision that depends on your individual situation, the average English household who rents privately spends 33.1% of their income on housing.
-However, that figure changes across income levels, geography and age.
+While it's very much a personal decision that depends on your individual situation, the average English household who rents privately spends 34% of their collective income on rental payments each month, with the average monthly private rent climbing to £1,146pm.
+However, that figure changes across income levels, geography and age; while some spend less than 25%, others face a rent trap exceeding 55%.
+Young renters aged 16–24 remain the hardest hit, now spending an average of 46.2% of their gross (pre-tax) income just to keep a roof over their heads.

 Renting?
 Protect yourself with renters insurance.